-The gardens at Kensington Palace are in full bloom with a special planting scheme to celebrate the 200th anniversary of the birth of Queen Victoria.
+The gardens at Kensington Palace were planted with a special scheme in 2019 to celebrate the 200th anniversary of the birth of Queen Victoria.

-Planting in the Sunken Garden and East Front of the palace includes eight plant species and varieties that were all discovered during the Victorian era.
+Planting in the Sunken Garden and East Front of the palace included eight plant species and varieties that were all discovered during the Victorian era.

 Hear from Head Gardener Gary James as he tells us more about how the planting scheme was created in this short film.